exercism/python/docs/TOOLS.md

 ### Spyder IDE

-Spyder is a python IDE tailored for the scientific community.
+Spyder is a Python IDE tailored for the scientific community.
 It packs some really good debugging utilities and it has an integrated *IPython terminal*.
-Out-of-the-box it does not come with support for *Unittests* and *Pytests*, but there is an official plugin available.
+Out-of-the-box it does not come with support for *unittests* and *pytests*, but there is an official plugin available.

 #### Selecting the interpreter